juanri0s/angular-bing/README.md

-`angular-bing` is an Angular8 implementation for Bing Maps without any external libraries.
+`angular-bing` is an Angular8 implementation for Bing Maps with various customization options.

 ### Todo